Hardhat-Enterprises/Deakin-Detonator-Toolkit/documentation/developer_information/libgl-bug-fix.md

-#BUG-FIX-LIBGL-ERROR.
+# BUG-FIX-LIBGL-ERROR.
-#Review the " failed to create dri2" error message

-#Identify the envionment(Kali Linux on vm with windows 10)
+## Review the " failed to create dri2" error message and Identify the envionment(Kali Linux on vm with windows 10).

-#Each command should be run on the command line one by one for best results
+#Each command should be run on the command line one by one for best results.

-#ensure that you are in the DDT directroy
+#ensure that you are in the DDT directory
 yarn install
 #after installing enter the following
 yarn run tauri dev

-#update the os (kali linux):
+###### Update the os (kali linux):

 sudo apt update
 sudo apt upgrade -y
 sudo reboot